 - For professional development, we work closely with our department, hosting multiple faculty lunches and company info sessions, and we are looking to host our first ever IEOR/ORMS career fair this fall.

 - For academic guidance, we host meetings to help members create a four-year plan with advising from junior and senior IEOR majors.
 Additionally, many study groups are formed through this club, and we have a mentor/mentee pairing to help younger IEOR students navigate their way through college.

 - And finally, for community building, we host many events with professors and faculty such as our Halloween Party, End of the Year Banquet, and volunteer opportunities alongside the department.
 Amongst students as well we have food buddies, club retreat, and “very important meetings” where we hang out, whether that means going on a hike, going to SF together, or karaoking.

 The Pilipinx Association of Scientists, Architects, and Engineers (PASAE) is a professional organization aimed towards Pilipinx* students in STEAM.
-Primarily, we provide our members a community and space in which they can feel comfortable professionally and academically developing themselves.
+Primarily, they provide members a community and space in which they can feel comfortable professionally and academically developing themselves.

-Our programming includes workshops on crafting the perfect resume, panels on navigating undergraduate research, networking events with our alumni, and even an annual tech conference we host on campus inviting Filipino American professionals from around the Bay Area.
+Programming includes workshops on crafting the perfect resume, panels on navigating undergraduate research, networking events with our alumni, and even an annual tech conference, hosted on campus, inviting Filipino American professionals from around the Bay Area.

-Beyond our external events, we also facilitate a social and cultural space.
-We hold social events to de-stress, such as PASAE’ce-skating, PA’Smash Tournament, and Glade & Chill.
-Additionally, we are connected to the greater Pil Community on campus and collaborate with them on various occasions.
+Beyond their external events, they also facilitate a social and cultural space.
+They hold social events to de-stress, such as PASAE’ce-skating, PA’Smash Tournament, and Glade & Chill.
+Additionally, they are connected to the greater Pil Community on campus and collaborate with them on various occasions.